Due to overwhelming interest, the University of Michigan Mentorship Program is no longer accepting mentee applications for the Fall 2022 term.

 The University Mentorship Program is a voluntary, selective program for first-year students.
-Freshmen apply online.
-Applications are available through July 31, and are accepted on a rolling basis.
-Freshmen accepted into the program will be notified throughout the summer.
+First-Year Students apply online.
+Applications are typically available through mid-July and are reviewed on a rolling basis.
+First-Year Students accepted into the program will be notified July-August.

 A message for parents